-With one of the most advanced ICT infrastructures in Africa, South Africa is also a frequent target of cyber-criminals.
-In fact, the country has the third-largest number of cyber-crime victims worldwide.
-In 2018, digital banking fraud cases increased by 64 percent, despite significant investment in cybersecurity.
+With an advanced ICT infrastructure ranking among Africa’s best, South Africa is also a frequent target of cyber-criminals.
+In fact, the country experienced an alarming 20 percent growth in digital banking incidents in 2019 alone, despite significant investment in cybersecurity.
 As South Africa stepped up its efforts to mitigate digital threats to its banking sector, it turned to USTDA and American companies for solutions.

->

-> Within a few months of the visit, South Africa deployed the latest American cybersecurity solutions that are now shoring up its resilience to digital threats, protecting millions of the country’s consumers from cyber-crime.
+Within a few months of the visit, South Africa deployed the latest American cybersecurity solutions that are now shoring up its resilience to digital threats, protecting millions of the country’s consumers from cyber-crime.

 The quick results of this visit demonstrate South Africa’s commitment to protecting its financial infrastructure with the best available cybersecurity solutions.
 The visit also demonstrates USTDA’s commitment to building stronger long-term partnerships between American companies and their South African partners.